 Relevance.
 The Finance (1909-10) Act 1910 caused every property in England and Wales to be valued.
 The purpose was to charge a tax on any increase in value when the property was later sold or inherited.
 The valuation involved complicated calculations which are not relevant for highway purposes.
 However, two features do affect highways: public vehicular roads were usually excluded from adjoining landholdings and shown as 'white roads', and discounts could be requested for land crossed by footpaths or bridleways.
-This is known because s.35 of the 1910 Act provided,

-"No duty under this Part of this Act shall be charged in respect of any land or interest in land held by or on behalf of a rating authority."
+This is known because s.35 of the 1910 Act provided, "No duty under this Part of this Act shall be charged in respect of any land or interest in land held by or on behalf of a rating authority."
 It is noted that a highway authority was a rating authority.
-There was no obligation for a land owner to claim any of the other discounts available (applying for discounts was an entirely voluntary act), but Section 25 authorised the discount for footpaths and bridleways if they were claimed:

-"The total value of land means the gross value after deducting the amount by which the gross value would be diminished if the land were sold subject to any fixed charges and to any public rights of way or any public rights of user, and to any right of common and to any easements affecting the land, and ... [other exclusions.]"
+There was no obligation for a land owner to claim any of the other discounts available (applying for discounts was an entirely voluntary act), but Section 25 authorised the discount for footpaths and bridleways if they were claimed: "The total value of land means the gross value after deducting the amount by which the gross value would be diminished if the land were sold subject to any fixed charges and to any public rights of way or any public rights of user, and to any right of common and to any easements affecting the land, and ... [other exclusions.]"
 All land had to be valued unless it was exempted by the Act.
-There were harsh penalties for making false declarations, and Section 94 provided:

-"If any person for the purpose of obtaining any allowance, reduction, rebate, or repayment in respect of any duty under this Act, either for himself or for any other person, or in any return made with reference to any duty under this Act, knowingly makes any false statement or false representation, he shall be liable on summary conviction to imprisonment for a term not exceeding six months with hard labour."
+There were harsh penalties for making false declarations, and Section 94 provided: "If any person for the purpose of obtaining any allowance, reduction, rebate, or repayment in respect of any duty under this Act, either for himself or for any other person, or in any return made with reference to any duty under this Act, knowingly makes any false statement or false representation, he shall be liable on summary conviction to imprisonment for a term not exceeding six months with hard labour."
 Archive.
 The extract below is from the records that were passed from the IR Valuation Offices to The National Archives at Kew.
-The National Archives documents reference is IR 126/2/20.
+The National Archives documents reference is IR 126/2/44.
 Meaning.
-The extract below shows the application route from A to B as a white road between hereditaments in the coloured boundary and named as "Green Lane", the name the route is known as locally.
-The route is shown in the same style as the existing BOAT that continues north from point A on the map.
+The extract below shows the application route from A to B as a white road between hereditaments in the coloured boundary.
 Assessment.
 Where a route is shown as a white road, this land is unvalued, this suggests it belongs to a rating authority.
 As it is not held by a local authority or government department for any other known reason, this suggests it belonged to a highway authority.
 Had it only been a bridleway, the Inland Revenue would have valued the land and allowed a deduction instead, since this would have resulted in a greater tax levy.
 Had it been held by a rating authority for another purpose there would be some evidence of that holding, yet none has been found.
 The legislation is sufficiently clear that anyone arguing that white road status means something other than the route is a public vehicular highway must show which other exception from valuation the route falls under.
 These records strongly suggest the route applied for was a public vehicular highway.

-In addition, the route is in the same style as the existing BOAT that continues north from point A and therefore it strongly suggests the application route has at least the same rights as the existing BOAT.

-Extracts from the Inland Revenue Valuation Map IR 126/2/20 showing the application route from A to B

-List of Streets
+Extracts from the Inland Revenue Valuation Map IR 126/2/44 showing the application route from A to B List of Streets Date.

-Date.
 The current record of list of streets that is maintainable at the public expense.